sufianrhazi/gooey/README.md

 function flush(): void
 ```

 Manually trigger processing of the global dependency graph.

-With typical operation, this should not need be called.
+An example of how this is useful is in an event handler to synchronously update UI prior to leaving the event handler
+(so that you may transition focus to an element that is revealed via state change).

+Note: if called while processing the global dependency graph (i.e. within a calculation body while recalculating), the
+function call does nothing and is a no-op.

 #### `debug()` and `debugSubscribe()`